mbkoltai/ExaStoLog/doc/README.md

 #### Fitting by initial numerical gradient

 For the 5 models we analyzed the transition rates have a monotonic effect on model variable values.
-Therefore we can take an initial, numerically calculated gradient of the error (SSE) as a function of the rates and attempt to reduce the error by incrementing the rates with their initial direction.
+We can take an initial, numerically calculated gradient of the error (SSE) as a function of the rates and attempt to reduce the error by incrementing the rates with their initial direction.

 This method is rather crude and does not guarentee to converge, but in some cases we have found it does.
-We have built in a condition into the function that if the error is growing for 2 consecutive steps the fitting process stops, so that a diverging process is automatically stopped.
+We have built in a condition into the function that if the error is growing (or stagnating) for 2 consecutive steps the fitting process stops, so that a diverging process is automatically stopped.
 The evolution of the fitting error is displayed by the function.

 We define at what % of the original error we want the fitting to stop and with what step size the rates are incremented (by their initial derivatives).
 We then run the fitting function:
 ```MATLAB